OpenIDC/mod_auth_openidc/README.md

 - [OpenID Connect Session Management](http://openid.net/specs/openid-connect-session-1_0.html).
 See the [Wiki](https://github.com/pingidentity/mod_auth_openidc/wiki/Session-Management) for information on how to configure it.

-Alternatively thos module can operate as an OAuth 2.0 Resource Server to an OAuth 2.0 Authorization Server, introspecting/validating bearer Access Tokens conforming to [OAuth 2.0 Token Introspection](https://tools.ietf.org/html/rfc7662) or similar.
+Alternatively the module can operate as an OAuth 2.0 Resource Server to an OAuth 2.0 Authorization Server, introspecting/validating bearer Access Tokens conforming to [OAuth 2.0 Token Introspection](https://tools.ietf.org/html/rfc7662) or similar.
 The `REMOTE_USER` variable setting, passing claims in HTTP headers and authorization based on `Require` primitives works in the same way as described for OpenID Connect above.
 See the [Wiki](https://github.com/pingidentity/mod_auth_openidc/wiki/OAuth-2.0-Resource-Server) for information